Ways that movies lie about sex

 Picture the scene: a man and a woman who have been fighting for months finally realise they’re meant to be together (sure, OK).
 The lights are appropriately dim and a bra is swiftly removed.
 He lays her down gently on the bed (remember, all men are strong enough to lift their female partners), climbs on top of her and…reaches over her head to open his bedside drawer and remove a condom?
 Nope.
 Never happens.

-If we all had sex with us much regard for safety as they do in films, rates of pregnancy and STIs would shoot way way up.
+If we all had sex with call girls much regard for safety as they do in films, rates of pregnancy and STIs would shoot way way up.
 And the weirdest part is that it usually isn’t a plot point.
 It’s rare for a female character to wake up and say “Oh no, I accidentally had unprotected sex last night.
 I should head to the pharmacy for a morning after pill”.